-- The Bank uses only those ratings that have been solicited by the counterparty. - Foreign sovereign and foreign bank exposures are risk-weighted based on issuer ratings assigned to them. - The risk-weighting of corporate exposures based on the external credit ratings includes the following: - i.
+The Bank uses only those ratings that have been solicited by the counterparty.

+- Foreign sovereign and foreign bank exposures are risk-weighted based on issuer ratings assigned to them. - The risk-weighting of corporate exposures based on the external credit ratings includes the following: - i.
 The Bank reckons external ratings of corporates either at the credit facility level or at the borrower (issuer) level.
 The Bank considers the facility rating where both the facility and the borrower rating are available, given the more specific nature of the facility credit assessment. - ii.
 The Bank ensures that the external rating of the facility/borrower has been reviewed at least once by the ECAI during the previous 15 months and is in force on the date of its application. - iii.
 When a borrower is assigned a rating that maps to a risk weight of 150%, then this rating is applied on all the unrated facilities of the borrower and risk weighted at 150%. - iv.
-Unrated short-term claim on counterparty is assigned a risk weight of at least one level higher than the risk weight applicable to the rated short-term claim on that counterparty. - The RBI guidelines outline specific conditions for facilities that have multiple ratings.
+Unrated short-term claim on counterparty is assigned a risk weight of at least one level higher than the risk weight applicable to the rated short-term claim on that counterparty. - v.
+Claims on corporates, AFCs, and NBFC-IFCs having aggregate exposure of more than ₹ 100.00 crore from banking system which were rated earlier and subsequently have become unrated are applied a risk weight of 150%.
+Claims on corporates, AFCs, and NBFC-IFCs having aggregate exposure of more than ₹ 200.00 crore from banking system which are unrated are applied a risk weight of 150%. - The RBI guidelines outline specific conditions for facilities that have multiple ratings.
 In this context, the lower rating, where there are two ratings and the second-lowest rating where there are three or more ratings are used for a given facility.